-Unless ten or more electors of the Kingsbridge North Ward, on or before the 25 May 2017, submit a request in writing for an election to be held, the Town Council will take steps to fill the vacancy by co-option.
+Unless ten or more electors of the Kingsbridge East Ward, on or before the 4th January 2018, submit a request in writing for an election to be held, the Town Council will take steps to fill the vacancy by co-option.

 Requests must be sent to the Returning Officer, South Hams District Council, Follaton House, Plymouth Road, Totnes, TQ9 5NE.